-Theatre should be accessible for everyone regardless of ability, race, beliefs, gender, orientation and the like.
-That being said, there are some stories that need to be told more often, and those are always going to be the stories of minorities.
+Theatre should be accessible for everyone regardless of ability, race, class, beliefs, gender, and orientation.
+There are some stories which must be prioritized (because they are historically ignored), and those are the stories of marginalized peoples.
 I believe those stories should never be modified to be more appealing or palatable to the masses.
 It makes them inauthentic.

 Theatre should be taught alongside core subjects in school.
-It is an important tool in teaching our young people empathy, and that is arguably the most important ability on the road to equality.
+It is an important tool in teaching our young people empathy, and that is arguably the most important ability on the road to justice.

 I believe in truthful storytelling and that it’s ok to judge characters on the way to finding their truths.